 To sail in Croatia you must have third-party liability.

 You may also wish to organise personal accident insurance (obligatory in some regions)or comprehensive insurance as well.

-Obtaingin these insurances can be complicated by a range of factors including the age of vessel, nationality and address of owners, where the boat is registered, and where you plan to sail.
+Obtaining these insurances can be complicated by a range of factors including the age of the vessel, nationality, and address of owners, where the boat is registered, and where you plan to sail.

 Your best bet is to find an insurance broker in your country of residence that can help you.